 When the relevant areas are touched, a signal passes from the touched area to the spine, where the reflex action is processed.
-At the spine, two different signals are sent out, one to the muscles to trigger the reflex action and the other to the brain to tell it about the touch.
+At the spine, two different signals are sent out; one to the muscles to trigger the reflex action and the other to the brain to tell it about the touch.

-This is why you can’t really control the gag reflex.
+Therefore, you can’t really control the gag reflex.
 By the time your brain knows about the touch, the muscles are already acting.

 How NuCalm Controls the Gag Reflex